-In December 2005, we placed an order with Airbus for the forward purchase of 70 aircraft, including eight aircraft subject to reconfirmation rights. ("2005 Forward Order").
+In December 2005, we placed an order with Airbus for the forward purchase of 70 aircraft, including eight aircraft subject to reconfirmation rights.
 During 2008 and the first two months of 2009, we notified Airbus that we would not take delivery of the eight aircraft subject to reconfirmation rights.
 In 2009 four additional aircraft were added to the forward order.
-As of December 31, 2012, 50 aircraft had been delivered and 12 aircraft were sold.
-The remaining four A320 aircraft to be delivered as of December 31, 2012, are scheduled to be delivered in 2013.
+As of December 31, 2013, all 66 aircraft had been delivered of which 12 aircraft were sold.

 In December 2006, we placed an order with Airbus to acquire 20 new A330 wide-body aircraft.
 In May 2007, we added an additional ten A330 aircraft to this order.
 In 2009, two additional A330 aircraft were added to the forward order.
-As of December 31, 2012 all 32 aircraft had been delivered of which 11 aircraft were sold.
+As of December 31, 2013 all 32 aircraft had been delivered of which 13 aircraft were sold.

-In 2010, we signed an agreement with Boeing covering the purchase of up to 15 Boeing 737-800 aircraft, consisting of ten firm aircraft delivering in 2015 and five purchase rights.
+In 2010, we signed an agreement with Boeing covering the purchase of up to 15 Boeing 737-800 aircraft, consisting of ten firm aircraft to be delivered in 2015 and five purchase rights.